flyteorg/flytesnacks/cookbook/docs/ml_training.rst

        :text: Forecast Sales Using Rossmann Store Sales Data with Horovod and Spark
        :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    Data-parallel distributed training using Horovod on Spark
+    Data-parallel distributed training using Horovod on Spark.

 .. toctree::